 This is the first step in your avalanche education: the two day course is approximately 50% classroom and 50% field work.
 This course provides an entry-level decision-making framework by covering the following topics:

-- Identify avalanche terrain
+- identification of avalanche terrain

-- Carry out a companion rescue
+- intro to companion rescue

 At the end of the AST 1, you should recognize that your journey is just starting and there is much, much, much more to learn.